AB side by side

 Every website has a presentation layer, and most sites have an application layer, but not every site has a data layer to collect data.
 When you rely on the presentation layer to collect data, any change you make to your site will impact the data you collect.
 Small design changes can mean big data problems.

-With DXI, you can write a Data Layer Observer (DLO) rule and deploy it with a snippet to have the A/B tests come into FullStory.
-With the DLO you can get a script to add to your site that brings data layer variables into FullStory.
+With DXI, you can write a Data Layer Observer (DLO) rule and deploy it with a snippet to have the A/B tests come into Fullstory.
+With the DLO you can get a script to add to your site that brings data layer variables into Fullstory.
 All you need to do is add “rules” that decide what variables will be observed.
 This provides you with a ready-to-use rule for A/B testing.

 DXI: The right tool for the job